jamesbriggs/mysql-trigger-logger/README.md

 1. No temporary files are created, and no files are read or written.
 2. The scripts can be run as a non-privileged OS user and made read-only to that user to make the database password private or ...
-3. You can move the login details to /etc/notify-trigger-logger.ini to secure credentials.
+3. You can move the login details to `/etc/notify-trigger-logger.ini` to centralize credentials.
 4. A limited-privilege MySQL database user can be created with `GRANT SELECT, UPDATE on debug_log to 'debug_log'@'127.0.0.1';`

 ## Notes